ChanduPingili/GYM/README.md

 # GYM
-Its a basic html and css GYM webpage
+It's a basic html and css webpage.